Belarus: Prominent Lukashenko-critical artist dies in jail – DW – 07/13/2023

 Ales Pushkin, an artist and political prisoner from Belarus, died in the intensive care unit under "unexplained circumstances," his wife Janina Demuch announced on Tuesday.
 Pushkin was serving a five-year sentence in prison No. 1 in the small city of Grodno in western Belarus.

 Pushkin had an ulcer and did not receive timely medical treatment, independent Belarussian media reported, citing unnamed sources informed on the matter.
-He had been arrested in March 2021 and, a year later, sentenced for desecrating state symbols and inciting hatred.
+He was arrested in March 2021 and, a year later, sentenced for desecrating state symbols and inciting hatred.

 The reason?
 Pushkin had painted a portrait of Yevgeny Shikhar, the leader of the Belarusian anti-Soviet underground after World War II, and shown it at an exhibition.

-Belarusian investigators considered this to be "rehabilitation of Nazism", even though he had created the painting back in 2014, and it had previously been displayed in Belarus and Russia.
+Belarusian investigators considered this to be "rehabilitation of Nazism," even though he created the painting back in 2014 and it had previously been displayed in Belarus and Russia.

-In November 2022, the terms of Pushkin's incarceration were tightened.
-Not long after, he was transferred from prison No. 22 in Ivaytsevichi in the Brest region to Grodno.
-Pushkin had a hard time from the beginning, the journalist and former political prisoner Aliaksandr Ivulin, who was in the same jail as Pushkin said.
+The terms of Pushkin's incarceration were tightened in November 2022.
+Not long after, he was transferred from prison No. 22 in Ivatsevichy in the Brest region to Grodno.
+Pushkin had a hard time from the beginning, said Aliaksandr Ivulin, a journalist and former political prisoner who was in the same jail as Pushkin.

 "We had some disagreements, but we were joined by our love of art and of Belarus.
-I value him for his bright, iconic pieces, for his courage and for standing up for his principles," Lasuk said.
+I value him for his bright, iconic pieces, for his courage and for standing up for his principles," said Lasuk.

 A pile of manure for Lukashenko

-Pushkin began the anniversary with a march through Independence Street in Minsk, followed by about a hundred supporters carrying a paper stork and 71 white balloons.
-Pushkin and 35 other people were arrested.
-The artist received a two-year suspended sentence.
+Pushkin began the anniversary with a march through Independence Avenue in Minsk, followed by about a hundred supporters carrying a paper stork and 71 white balloons.
+Pushkin and 35 other people were arrested, and the artist received a two-year suspended sentence.

 Pushkin's most famous performance was "Dung for the President" in July 1999.
-On the fifth anniversary of Alexander Lukashenko's ascent to power, the artist transported a pile of manure to the presidential administration in Minsk, threw worthless ruble notes on top, then added the country's constitution plus a portrait of the ruler for good measure.
+On the fifth anniversary of Alexander Lukashenko's ascent to power, the artist transported a pile of manure to the presidential administration in Minsk, threw worthless ruble notes on top and added the country's constitution plus a portrait of the ruler for good measure.
 Then he stabbed everything with a pitchfork.

 Pushkin also worked on the restoration of historical buildings and on church frescoes.
 His most important work, in his view, was the decoration of the new church of his home village Bobr, near Minsk.

-In one of the frescoes, Pushkin had depicted Lukashenko and the then-metropolitan (a leadership position in some Orthodox churches) of the unrecognized Ukrainian Orthodox Church, Filaret, in the midst of sinners, surrounded by forces of the Belarusian special police unit OMON.
-The picture later was painted over.
+In one of the frescoes, Pushkin depicted Lukashenko and the then-metropolitan (a leadership position in some Orthodox churches) of the unrecognized Ukrainian Orthodox Church, Filaret, in the midst of sinners, surrounded by forces of the Belarusian special police unit OMON.
+The fresco later was painted over.

-Rights organisations in Belarus like Viasna, the Helsinki Committee and Legal Initiative considered Pushkin a political prisoner.
-The leader of the Belarusian democratic opposition movement, Sviatlana Tsikhanouskaya, who lives in exile in Lithuania, blamed the artist's death on Lukashenko.
+Rights organizations in Belarus like Viasna, the Helsinki Committee for Human Rights and Legal Initiative considered Pushkin a political prisoner.
+The leader of the Belarusian democratic opposition movement, Sviatlana Tsikhanouskaya, who lives in exile in Lithuania, have blamed the artist's death on Lukashenko.

 "Ales Pushkin was the embodiment of the indomitable spirit of the Belarusian people.
-He died as a political prisoner of the regime and the responsibility lies with his jailor, Lukashenka & his cronies," she wrote on Twitter.
+He died as a political prisoner of the regime and the responsibility lies with his jailor, Lukashenka & his cronies," she wrote on Twitter, using another spelling of the president's name.

-"Ales used his art to fight for freedom and build a new Belarus without tyranny," Tsikhanouskaya continued.
+"Ales used his art to fight for freedom and build a new Belarus without tyranny," she added.
 "He dreamed of a free and democratic Belarus.
 Now we must continue his work and make his dream come true."